timoconnor21/Skin_lesion_classificaiton/README.md

    ```bash
        conda env create -f environment.yml
    ```
+   Alternatively, a requirements.txt file is also provided with complete package listing.
+Necessary packages are listed below in the dependencies section.

 3.  **Update configuration.py:**
      - In the configuration.py file, select whether to train a new model or load current best